zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ### Constitutive Relations

-Considered in isolation, the macroscopic formulation of the Maxwell equations is an [undetermined system](https://en.wikipedia.org/wiki/Underdetermined_system) - it has fewer equations than unknowns.
+Considered in isolation, the macroscopic formulation of the Maxwell equations is an [underdetermined system](https://en.wikipedia.org/wiki/Underdetermined_system) - it has fewer equations than unknowns.
 This makes it necessary to specify the way the material responds to the applied electromagnetic field.
 Such assumptions about the material are called the *material equations*, or the [constitutive relations](https://en.wikipedia.org/wiki/Constitutive_equation#Electromagnetism).

 The simplest way is to assume that the material responds to weak electromagnetic fields in an approximately linear manner[^6].
 In this case, we may express $\bm{D}$ and $\bm{H}$ as [bilinear](https://en.wikipedia.org/wiki/Bilinear_map) functions of $\bm{E}$ and $\bm{B}$ \[[11](#references) (ch.
 3.2)\]:

-[^6]: In general, the values of the coefficients depend on the intensity of the field.
-We make an assumption that omitting the higher order terms in the corresponding Taylor series expansion results in a negligible error.
+[^6]: Eqn.
+5.1 shows is the first term of the Taylor series expansion of $\bm{D}$ and $\bm{H}$ in terms of $\bm{E}$ and $\bm{B}$.
+Quadratic (and higher-order) terms play an important role in [nonlinear optics](https://en.wikipedia.org/wiki/Nonlinear_optics).

 $$ \tag{5.1}
 	\begin{bmatrix}